 - Serving suggestion: hot cooked pasta, egg noodles, or rice

 Put the chicken and flour in a food storage bag and shake to coat the pieces thoroughly.
 Set aside.

-In a large skillet or saute pan over medium heat, saute the onions and sliced bell pepper (if using) in 1 to 2 tablespoons of the olive oil until translucent.
+In a large skillet or sauté pan over medium heat, sauté the onions and sliced bell pepper, if using, in 1 to 2 tablespoons of olive oil until translucent.
 Remove to a plate.